-CotD(Technically): Bill – An eccentric and world-renowned Pokemon researcher, Bill is the inventor of the Pokemon storage system that most trainers use for storing, withdrawing and transferring their Pokemon.
+CotD(s): Bill – An eccentric and world-renowned Pokemon researcher, Bill is the inventor of the Pokemon storage system that most Trainers use for storing, withdrawing and transferring their Pokemon.

-Pokemon Captures: Ash’s Krabby – Krabby is a happy little Pokemon who is fairly attached to Professor Oak since he spends most of his time in his care.
-Krabby is seldom used by Ash, being relegated to his At Home B-Squad, which is a damn shame because Krabby packs a pretty big wallop.
+Captures: Ash’s Krabby – Krabby is a happy little Pokemon who is fairly attached to Professor Oak since he spends most of his time in his care.
+Krabby is seldom used by Ash, being relegated to his At-Home B-Squad, which is a shame because Krabby packs a pretty big wallop.

 After running through the woods for a while, Ash comes upon a beach where he sees a little Krabby.
 Armed with a stick, Ash attacks the Krabby, but the stick is easily chopped apart by Krabby’s pincers.
-Nonetheless, Ash throws his Pokeball and captures the Krabby yet he’s startled and confused when the Pokeball vanishes.
+Nonetheless, Ash throws his Pokeball and captures the Krabby.
+He’s left startled and confused when the Pokeball vanishes.

-Misty and Brock explain that trainers can only carry six Pokemon at a time.
-Anything more is transferred to wherever the trainer got their Pokedex.
+Misty and Brock explain that Trainers can only carry six Pokemon at a time.
+Anything more is transferred to wherever the Trainer got their Pokedex.
 Ash deduces that this means Krabby is with Professor Oak.
-Worried that Krabby might not be okay (or that Oak might eat the poor thing) Ash wishes to call Professor Oak.
-They decide to travel to a nearby lighthouse in order to use their phone and hopefully spend the night.
+Worried that Krabby might not be okay (or that Oak might eat the poor thing) Ash decides to call Professor Oak.
+They travel to a nearby lighthouse in order to use the phone and hopefully spend the night.

 Recently, Bill recorded the mysterious Pokemon’s call, interpreting as ‘I want to meet you.’
-Bill created a similar call which he believes translates to ‘Let’s be friends.
+Bill created a similar call that he believes translates to ‘Let’s be friends.
 I want to meet you.’ and transmits it out of the lighthouse in hopes of the Pokemon’s return.
-It eventually responded by saying ‘I want to meet you too.
+It eventually responds by saying ‘I want to meet you too.
 I want to be friends.’
-Just as Bill explains this, the Pokemon shows up, calling out in a beautiful almost musical sound.
+Just as Bill hears this, the Pokemon shows up, calling out in a beautiful, almost musical, sound.

 Team Rocket, having been trying to break into the lighthouse to steal Pokemon, is startled by the creature and tries to capture it for themselves.
 James shoots at it with a cannon, causing the Pokemon to lash out and start destroying the lighthouse.
 Bill begs for it to stay while the Pokemon remains under fire, but it refuses and swats Team Rocket away with its tail.
 Bill and the others watch on as the mysterious Pokemon returns to the ocean waters and disappears.